kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 # SonicTheHedgehog2-Tensorflow2
 Tensorflow 2.0 code for training the SonicTheHedgehog2 with human expert data.
-You need to buy the Sonic the Hedgehog 2 game from Steam to test it.
+You need to buy the Sonic the Hedgehog 2 game from the Steam to test it.

 # Reference
 1. Gym Retro: https://github.com/openai/retro